 |Production country:||USA 2019|

-Josephine (Anne Hathaway) has built up a luxurious life as a con artist in a small town in southern France.
-Here's her precinct, where she skilfully robs rich men.
-But then the Australian Penny (Rebel Wilson) suddenly appears to poach loudly in Josephine's territory.
+Josephine (Anne Hathaway) has built a luxurious life as a con artist in a small town in the south of France.
+This is her stomping ground, where she expertly fleeces rich men.
+But then suddenly the Australian Penny (Rebel Wilson) shows up to poach loudly in Josephine's territory.
 Of course, she can't let that happen.
-But when the plan to lure Penny out of town goes wrong, Josephine agrees to take the clumsy klutz under her wing.
-In fact, Penny seems to be learning fast and soon she can jump on her first victim: the young self-made millionaire Thomas (Alex Sharp).
-But like everything else in the lives of the two tricksters, nothing is as it seems…
+But when the plan to lure Penny out of town goes awry, Josephine agrees to take the clumsy oaf under her wing.
+In fact, Penny seems to learn quickly and soon she's allowed to pounce on her first victim: young self-made millionaire Thomas (Alex Sharp).
+But like everything else in the lives of these two con artists, nothing is quite what it seems.

-However, in the end the many weaknesses unfortunately do not outweigh them.
-That's mainly because of two things: The script and Rebel Wilson.
-The script relies too much on flat jokes and completely loses sight of the story and its characters.
-The whole thing is staged in such an uninspired way that every touch of good mood is nipped in the bud.
+But in the end they unfortunately don't outweigh the many weaknesses.
+This is mainly due to two things: The script and Rebel Wilson.
+The script relies too much on flat jokes and loses sight of the story and its characters completely.
+The whole thing is also staged in such an uninspired way that any hint of good humor is nipped in the bud.
 And then there's Rebel Wilson.
-Yeah, she was funny in Pitch Perfect.
-And yes, her very own style sometimes works well when she throttles it a little - like in the amusing Netflix comedy "Isn't it Romantic".
-But unfortunately, it shows that Wilson has no mutability at all.
-She always does the same thing and only varies the degree of coarseness.
+Yes, she was funny in Pitch Perfect.
+And yes, her very own style works well at times when she throttles it a bit - such as in the amusing Netflix comedy Isn`t it Romantic.
+But unfortunately, it becomes clear here that Wilson has no ability to change at all.
+She just does the same thing over and over again, varying only the level of crudeness.

 An article by Frankfurt-Tipp